Colorectal Cancer Risk Factors

 IBD is a condition in which the colon is inflamed over a long period of time.
-People who have had IBD for many years often develop dysplasia.
-Dysplasia is a term used to describe cells in the lining of the colon or rectum that look abnormal (but not like true cancer cells) when seen with a microscope.
-These cells can change into cancer over time.
+People who have had IBD for many years, especially if untreated, often develop dysplasia.
+Dysplasia is a term used to describe cells in the lining of the colon or rectum that look abnormal, but are not true cancer cells.
+They can, however, change into cancer over time.

 If you have IBD, you may need to start being screened for colorectal cancer when you are younger and be screened more frequently.

 Inflammatory bowel disease is different from irritable bowel syndrome (IBS), which does not increase your risk for colorectal cancer.